-Uncertainty relating to the London interbank offered rate ("LIBOR") and the potential discontinuation of LIBOR in the future may adversely affect our interest expense.
+Uncertainty relating to the London interbank offered rate ("LIBOR") and the potential discontinuation of

+LIBOR in the future may adversely affect our interest expense.

 LIBOR is widely used as a reference for setting the interest rate on loans globally.
-We use LIBOR as a reference rate for the determination of the interest rates for our Term Loan Agreement and Encina Credit Facility.
+We use LIBOR as a reference rate for the determination of the interest rates for our Encina Credit Facility.
 LIBOR is the subject of recent national, international and other regulatory guidance and proposals for reform or discontinuation.
 In particular, on July 27, 2017, the Chief Executive of the U.K. Financial Conduct Authority, which regulates LIBOR, announced that it will no longer persuade or compel banks to submit rates for the calculation of LIBOR after 2021.
 Such announcement indicates that LIBOR is expected to be discontinued after 2021.
 It is unclear whether or not new methods of calculating LIBOR will be established such that it continues to exist after 2021.

-In the circumstance that LIBOR is discontinued, our Term Loan Agreement and our Encina Credit Facility contain alternative methodologies for computing interest rates.
-In the event that the Term Loan agent determines that LIBOR has been permanently discontinued, the lenders will use the base rate which is a per annum rate equal to the greater of (a) the Prime Rate (as defined therein) for such day; or (b) the Federal Funds Rate (as defined therein) for such day, plus 0.50%.
+In the circumstance that LIBOR is discontinued, our Encina Credit Facility contain alternative methodologies for computing interest rates.
 In the event that the Encina Credit Facility agent determines that LIBOR has been permanently discontinued, the lenders will use the base rate which is a per annum rate equal to the greater of (a) the Federal Funds Rate (as defined therein) plus 0.50%, (b) one percent (1.0%), and (c) the Prime Rate (as defined therein).

-There is no guarantee that an alternate interest rate will be established for the Term Loan Agreement or the Encina Credit Facility, and even if an alternative interest rate is established, such alternate interest rate may be higher than a corresponding interest rate benchmarked to LIBOR, especially given uncertainty as to the effectiveness of alternative rate-setting methodologies prior to their utilization in practice.
+There is no guarantee that an alternate interest rate will be established for the Encina Credit Facility, and even if an alternative interest rate is established, such alternate interest rate may be higher than a corresponding interest rate benchmarked to LIBOR, especially given uncertainty as to the effectiveness of alternative rate-setting methodologies prior to their utilization in practice.
 Uncertainty as to the nature of any potential modification to or discontinuation of LIBOR, the decline in usefulness of LIBOR as an interest rate reference prior to its discontinuation, the establishment of alternative interest rates or the implementation of any other potential changes may materially and adversely affect our interest expense.